 Institutional training at NAIR, IRIMEE, IRIEEN, IRICEN and IRISET for about 40 weeks.

 Training at major Railway organisations like RDSO, DLW, DMW, RCF, ICF and RWF for about 14 weeks.

 Training in various repair workshops for 8 weeks.

 Training in various divisional units like Diesel sheds, C&W depots, Control room etc. 16 weeks.

 Theoretical and practical training of Special Class Apprentices.

-Technical Training of Apprentice Supervisors of all Indian Railways.
+Technical Training of directly recruited Senior Supervisors of Mechanical & M&C Cadre of Indian Railways.

 Special courses as per requirement for Non-Railway Organisations and Foreign Railways.